-C. Holding any ownership interest, share, or stock in any business that engages in any of the acts and practices listed in paragraph A of this Section.
+B. Controlling, holding a managerial post in, consulting for, serving as an officer in, having any revenue sharing agreement with, or holding any ownership interest, share, or stock in any company that engages in conduct prohibited in paragraph A of this Section.
 Provided, however, that it is not a violation of this Order to own a non-controlling interest in a publicly-traded company that engages in such conduct.